marceloamor/BankingApp/README.md

 # BankingApp1

-This is a Scala-based command-line banking app
+This is a Scala-based command-line banking app, run from the Bank class within BankingApp file.

 With the following functionality
 1) Create customer function